Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 }

-@QueryParam: It binds the value of HTTP query parameter to a resource method parameter.
-Find the example.
+@QueryParam: Binds the value of HTTP query parameter to a resource method parameter.
+Find the code snippet.

 @GET